tomaszbujnowicz/frontie/README.md

 This will take some time and will install all packages necessary to run Frontie and its tasks.

 ### Development
-- `gulp` to build a static version of the website, compile assets and templates when file changes are made and start Browsersync session
+- `gulp` to start the server (Browsersync session) and watch for changes

 Then visit http://localhost:3000/ *- or a new browser windows popped-up already -* to preview your new website.
 BrowserSync will automatically reload the CSS or refresh the whole page, when stylesheets, assets or content changes.